greenwichg/true_nature/investigations/the_one_who_isnt_there.md

 ***If thoughts were truly yours, wouldn't you be able to control them?
 Wouldn't you only think things that obey you?
 Yet you often disagree with your thoughts.
 If you were your thoughts, who is the one disagreeing?
 Who claims authorship of what we merely witness?
 What we call ownership is simply another story appearing, a narrative that assumes the existence of a narrator who, upon investigation, cannot be found.***

+***Beneath the claiming: Broca's area coordinating speech, Wernicke's area processing meaning, the default mode network weaving narrative and self-reference—all of it unfolding without anyone directing.
+Perhaps what we call ownership is simply another story appearing...***

 ***We can map every neural pathway, decode every computation, and trace every behavioral output, yet the deepest mystery remains: why should the mere processing of information bloom into the felt reality of being someone experiencing something at all?
 Why shouldn't all this sophisticated computation simply occur in darkness, without anyone claiming it as their own?***

 ***What we take to be the conductor of the symphony is itself a note being played.***